brightonmike/Bullets/README.md

 ===============

 Bullets comes with an `.embed` class.
 Add this to a `<div>` containing a video iframe or other object, and it will behave responsively.
 You may need to tweak to padding of `.embed` depending on aspect ratio.

+### Inputs

+Bullets comes with some basic input styling.